Deokishisu/FRLG-Plus/FEATURES.md

 - The Victory Road boulder puzzles no longer reset.
 - Hidden Power's true type and power are shown on the summary screen, and its type is shown in battle.
 - The Day-Care Man will adjust his position immediately if a Pokémon Egg is ready without having to transition to another map.
+- The Old Man tutorial battle is skipped if you have more than one Pokémon with you.

 #### Vanilla Bug Fixes
 - All Revision 1 fixes are included here.
 This includes the missing "Presents" graphic in the intro, and several Pokédex errors and oversights.